History of Belgium: United Kingdom of the Netherlands

-After Napoleon's defeat at Waterloo in 1815, the major victorious powers (Britain, Austria, Prussia, and Russia) agreed at the Congress of Vienna on uniting the former Austrian Netherlands (Belgium Austriacum) and the former Seven United Provinces, creating the United Kingdom of the Netherlands, which was to serve as a buffer state against any future French invasions.
+After Napoleon's defeat at Waterloo in 1815, the major victorious powers (Britain, Austria, Prussia, and Russia) agreed at the Congress of Vienna on uniting the former Austrian Netherlands (Belgium Austriacum) and the former Seven United Provinces, creating the United Kingdom of the Netherlands as a buffer state against any future French invasions.
 This was under the rule of a Protestant king, William I. Most of the small and ecclesiastical states in the Holy Roman Empire were given to larger states at this time, and this included the Prince-Bishopric of Liège which now became formally part of the United Kingdom of the Netherlands.

 The enlightened despot William I, who reigned from 1815 to 1840, had almost unlimited constitutional power, the constitution having been written by a number of notable people chosen by him.
 As despot, he had no difficulty in accepting some of the changes resulting from the social transformation of the previous 25 years, including equality of all before the law.
 However, he resurrected the estates as a political class and elevated a large number of people to the nobility.
 Voting rights were still limited, and only the nobility were eligible for seats in the upper house.

 William I was a Calvinist and intolerant of the Roman Catholic majority in the southern parts of his newly created kingdom.
 He promulgated the "Fundamental Law of Holland", with some modifications.
-This entirely overthrew the old order of things in the southern Netherlands, suppressed the clergy as an order, abolished the privileges of the Roman Catholic Church, and guaranteed equal protection to every religious creed and the enjoyment of the same civil and political rights to every subject of the king.
-It reflected the spirit of the French Revolution and in so doing did not please the bishops in the south, who had detested the Revolution.
+This suppressed the clergy, abolished the privileges of the Roman Catholic Church, and guaranteed equal protection to every religious creed and the same civil and political rights to every subject.
+It reflected the spirit of the French Revolution and in so doing displeased the bishops in the south.

 William I actively promoted economic modernization.
-His position as monarch was ambivalent, however; his sovereignty was real, but his authority was shared with a legislature partly chosen by himself and partly elected by the more prosperous citizens, under the constitution granted by the king.
+His authority was shared with a legislature partly chosen by himself and partly elected by the more prosperous citizens under the constitution.
 Government was in the hands of national ministries of state, and the old provinces were reestablished in name only.
 The government was now fundamentally unitary, and all authority flowed from the center.
 The first fifteen years of the Kingdom showed progress and prosperity, as industrialization proceeded rapidly in the south, where the Industrial Revolution allowed entrepreneurs and labor to combine in a new textile industry, powered by local coal mines.
 There was little industry in the northern provinces, but most of the former Dutch overseas colonies were restored, and highly profitable trade resumed after a 25-year hiatus.
 Economic liberalism combined with moderate monarchical authoritarianism to accelerate the adaptation of the Netherlands to the new conditions of the 19th century.
-The country prospered, until a crisis arose in its relations with the southern provinces.